How can I extend my stay as a student?

 If you have applied to extend your study permit and plan on traveling outside Canada while your application is in process, you can leave Canada and come back.
 However, one of three things will happen when you return to Canada:

-- You may be admitted to Canada as a temporary resident visitor, if CIC has not yet decided to extend your study permit.
+- You may be admitted to Canada as a temporary resident visitor, if we have not yet decided to extend your study permit.
 If so, you cannot study until you receive your new permit.
 The officer at the port of entry may ask you to prove you have enough money to support yourself in Canada.

-- You may be admitted to Canada as a student, if the officer at the port of entry can confirm that CIC extended your study permit while you were away.
+- You may be admitted to Canada as a student, if the officer at the port of entry can confirm that IRCC extended your study permit while you were away.

 - You may be asked to apply for a new study permit at the port of entry.